davepinkawa/dave.pinkawa.us/content/pages/published work.md

 Title: Published

-These are a few of the additional projects in which I do Video or Written posts on various software, automation, or configuration.
+<p>These are a few of the additional projects in which I do Video or Written posts on various software, automation, or configuration.</p>

 ### Book Publishing
 <p><a href="https://leanpub.com/u/davepinkawa" target="_blank" rel="noopener noreferrer">LeanPub.com Author Page</a></p>